Welsh National War Memorial: Design and construction

-The Memorial was first suggested in 1917.
+The memorial was first suggested in 1917.
 However, detailed proposals were not established until October 1919 when the Western Mail created a national subscription fund and a committee set up to manage the scheme.
 There were four designs submitted to the committee and the design selected was by Sir Ninian Comper and approved in 1924.
-It was sculptured by Henry Alfred Pegram.
-The stone masons were William Drinkwater Gough and Messrs E Turner & Sons.
-The bronze statues were cast by A.B.
-Burton.
-The memorial is the only 'secular' work by Comper, who was primarily a furnisher of churches.
+The sculpture was by Henry Alfred Pegram.
+The stone masons were William Drinkwater Gough and Messrs E. Turner & Sons.
+The bronze statues were cast by A. B. Burton.
+The memorial is the only secular work by Comper, who was primarily a furnisher of churches.
 He received much hostility, from the president of the Royal Institute of British Architects and others, for not being a qualified architect, but was supported by the sculptors Sir William Goscombe John and Sir Hamo Thornycroft.

 The memorial takes the form of a circular colonnade surrounding a sunken court.
 On the frieze above the columns are inscriptions in Welsh, on the outer side, and in English, on the inner side.
 The English inscription was composed by Comper himself.
 At the centre of the court is a group of three bronze sculptures arranged around a stone pylon.
 Around the base stand three figures, a soldier, sailor and airman, holding wreaths aloft.
-There are appropriate inscriptions above the figures e.g. 'Over the sea he went to die', above the sailor.
+There are appropriate inscriptions above the figures, e.g., "Over the sea he went to die" above the sailor.
 Above them, crowning the structure, is a winged male nude representing Victory.